signalfx/gdi-specification/specification/profiling.md

 The instrumentation library must allow the destination for profiling logs to be overridden with the environment variable `SPLUNK_PROFILER_LOGS_ENDPOINT`.

-Instrumentation libraries SHOULD reuse persistent gRPC/OTLP connections from other components (traces, metrics).
+Instrumentation libraries SHOULD reuse persistent gRPC/OTLP connections from other signals (traces, metrics).

 ## ResourceLogs